NicBuihner/work-tools/GSuite/ChromeOS/README.md

 ## Count devices by supportEndDate
 ```
-sqlite3 -csv all_devices.db "select supportEndDate,count(supportEndDate) from cros group by supportEndDate order by supportEndDate"
+sqlite3 all_devices.db "select supportEndDate,count(supportEndDate) from cros group by supportEndDate order by supportEndDate"
 ```

 ## Move list of chromebook serial numbers into an OU using [GAM](https://github.com/jay0lee/GAM/wiki)